 For all other compressed internal formats, the compressed image will be decoded according to the specification defining the internalformat token.
 Compressed texture images are treated as an array of imageSize ubytes relative to data.
 If a pixel unpack buffer object is bound and data + imageSize is greater than the size of the pixel buffer, an INVALID_OPERATION error results.
-All pixel storage and pixel transfer modes are ignored when decoding a compressed texture image.
 If the imageSize parameter is not consistent with the format, dimensions, and contents of the compressed image, an INVALID_VALUE error results.
 If the compressed image is not encoded according to the defined image format, the results of the call are undefined.